 - Practice Areas: Premises Liability, Motor Vehicle Accident, Wrongful Death, Auto Product Liability

-Blume, Goldfaden Principal John Blume obtained a precedent-setting settlement of $10.5 million dollars on behalf of the estate of a couple whose automobile plunged into the freezing waters of a river five years ago.
+Blume Goldfaden principal John Blume obtained a precedent-setting settlement of $10.5 million on behalf of the estate of a couple whose automobile plunged into the freezing waters of a river five years ago.

 Although divers did finally free the couple from the car, the dentist died of hypothermia and his wife, who after five years remains hospitalized, suffered severe and permanent injuries.